Mouse problem at Wellington Countdown supermarket linked to nearby demolition, warm weather - NZ Herald

-Nearby demolition and warmer weather has sparked a mouse infestation at a popular Wellington supermarket.
+Nearby demolition and warmer weather has attracted mice to a popular Wellington supermarket.

 A Countdown spokesperson told the Herald that due to the weather getting warmer and the construction work near the Newtown location, a "small amount" of mouse activity has been noticed.